-Doubled by placing two notes very close together, so that they sound almost like one long note.
+- Doubled, by adding a dot. - Doubled by placing two notes very close together, so that they sound almost like one long note.
 There is, however, just a slight sense of there being two notes instead of one, where they are really well sung- an almost imperceptible shade in the voice.

-3. ■ Lengthened slightly, but not doubled, by the addition of a horizontal line.
+Lengthened slightly, but not doubled, by the addition of a horizontal line.
 This amounts to a slight ritardando on the note or series of notes upon which it is placed.